-04/13 - The Militia Movement
+04/14 - The Militia Movement (26)

 Americans have always had a much more skeptical, if not outright hostile, position towards the state than Europeans.
 A certain "Frontier mentality" towards both guns and politics has survived within large parts of the US population.
-In the 1990s these merged with far-right politics in the so-called militia movement.
-In recent years new militias have emerged, which were pro-Trump.
-What can we expect of them in the post-Trump era?
+The militia subculture, in particular, caters towards this part of the population, but it has undergone important changes in recent years.

-Guest Speaker: Sam Jackson (University of Albany, US)
+Guest Speaker: Amy Cooter (Vanderbilt University, US)